ParthenosWP4/SSK/doc/3_deploy.rst

 ======================

+The implementation of the SSK is based on a flexible, easy to deploy and maintain architecture.
+It is composed of independent entities that communicate together through services (REST / JSON).

+The main
+entity, the core of the SSK, is the back-end, which makes queries to our data repositories (Github, Zotero, etc.) and processes retrieved data.

+This
-The implementation of the SSK is based on a flexible, easy to deploy and maintained architecture, composed of independent entities that communicate together through services (REST / JSON).
-The most important entity is the core of the SSK, which makes queries to our data repositories (Github, Zotero, etc.) and processes retrieved data.
-This core also communicates with a search engine (part of the architecture) based on Apache Lucene.
-Data processed from the core part and from the search engine are all delivered via an API to third-party applications like the SSK interface, which is an entity of our architecture.
-Below is the architecture of SSK.
+core/back-end communicates with a search engine, part of the architecture, based on Apache Lucene:  ElasticSearch.

+The data processed from the core part and from the search engine are all delivered via an API to third-party applications like the SSK interface (the front-end), which is an entity of our architecture.
+The architecture of the SSK is depicted in the following schema:

 |image0|